GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Discussion

 \subsubsection{Summary}

-Together, these findings suggest that the eastern emission in HZ10 is composed of three primary constituents: two star-forming galaxies with redshifted broad components (\hza and \hzb) and a gas-poor stellar component to the north.
-The western emission (\hzc) features blueshifted broad components and coincident UV and line emission.
-Due to the proximity of these sources, this complex picture suggests an ongoing merger of multiple galaxies.
+Together, these findings suggest that the eastern emission in HZ10 is composed of at least three primary constituents: two star-forming galaxies featuring broad components redshifted with respect to their narrow emission (\hza and \hzb) and a gas-poor stellar component to the north.
+The western emission (\hzc) features a blueshifted broad component (with respect to its narrow emission) and coincident UV and line emission.
+Due to the proximity of these sources, this complex picture may suggest an ongoing merger of multiple galaxies.

 In order to classify `close' pairs of galaxies, it is common to apply the criteria of $\Delta r \lesssim20$\,kpc and $\Delta$v$\lesssim500$\,km\,s$^{-1}$ (e.g. \citealt{dunc19,vent19,roma21}).
 All of the components in HZ10 meet the spatial separation criterion ($<5$ projected kpc), and the neighbouring components (i.e., \hza /\hzb and \hzb /\hzc) meet the line-of-sight velocity criterion.
 Thus, it is likely that all three line-emitting galaxies will merge.